IrineSistiana/mos-tls-tunnel/README.md

 ## Multiplex (Experimental)

 mos-tls-tunnel support connection Multiplex (`mux`).
 It significantly reduces handshake latency, at the cost of high throughput.

+if `wss` is enabled, server can automatically detect whether client enable `mux` or not.
+But you can still use the `mux` to force the server to enable multiplex if auto-detection fails.

 ## Self Signed Certificate